Even if your business is 100% online, having great real estate business cards can only help your personal brand.

 That said, when I’m looking to hire a professional, the LAST thing I want to know if what kinds of TV shows they like or whether or not they think Tyrion Lannister will end up riding a dragon.
 Why are you making it the sole focus on your business card?

-Okay, you work in real estate… I already know that because not only did you tell me when you handed me your card at a REAL ESTATE SHOWING, but it also says the name of your brokerage, and the word Realtor next to your name.
+OK, you work in real estate … I already know that because not only did you tell me when you handed me your card at a REAL ESTATE SHOWING, but it also says the name of your brokerage, and the word Realtor next to your name.

 Instead of splashing out on full color printing for cheesy pictures, why not spend a little more time getting your layout and typography to look more professional?